MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/rus-commerce-setup.md

 ## Set up parameters for cash management

-To set up parameters for cash management, follow the steps described here: [Set up for cash management for POS](emea-eeu-petty-cash-for-retail.md#set-up-for-cash-management-for-pos).
+To set up parameters for cash management, follow the steps described in [Set up for cash management for POS](emea-eeu-petty-cash-for-retail.md#set-up-for-cash-management-for-pos).

 ## Set up aggregation parameters for registering POS sales and return transactions